-Following civil works completed in July 2019, the nearest surface watercourse appears to be represented by the culverted Glasheen Stream.
-Site investigations suggests that this culverted stream, now used as a combined storm sewer, flows across the cable route, and downhill towards the River Kiln/Bride where it would enter the Upper Lee Estuary on the Pope's Quay.
-The culvert may coincide or be represented by; a storm sewerage line recorded in the Irish Water drainage network maps.
-Site works in the area of this culverted river appear to show that the culvert still conducts significant quantities of storm and household wastewater which appears to drain to the east as an arch-supported culvert.
-The River Bride, approximately 510m to the east, and downgradient of the site, flows, through a culvert under Leitrim Street (N20), in a southerly direction, eventually discharging to the River Lee to the southeast of the site.
-The Upper Lee Estuary is located approximately 580m to the south, also downgradient of the site.
+Following observations made during cable replacement works completed in July 2019, the nearest surface watercourse appears to be the culverted Glasheen Stream combined municipal sewer.
+Site investigations suggests that this culverted stream, now used as a combine municipal sewer, flows across the cable route, and downhill towards the River Kiln/Bride where it would enter the Upper Lee Estuary on the Pope's Quay.
+The culvert may coincide or be represented by; a municipal sewerage line recorded in the Irish Water drainage network maps.
+Site works in the area of this culverted river showed that the culvert still conducts significant quantities of storm and household wastewater which drain to the east as an arch-supported culvert.
+The River Bride, approximately 569m to the south east, and downgradient of the site, flows, through a culvert under Leitrim Street (N20), in a southerly direction, eventually discharging to the River Lee to the southeast of the site.
+The Upper Lee Estuary is located approximately 695m to the south, also downgradient of the site.
 The River Bride catchment area is a subcatchment of the Lee, Cork Harbour and Youghal Bay Catchment as defined by the River Basin Management Plan which covers a total area of 2,181.8km.